 HISTORY of the LAKE GENEVA YACHT CLUB

-In August 1874, residents of the Wisconsin town of Geneva (as it was then known) and around Geneva Lake welcomed a very important visitor—Lieutenant General Philip H. Sheridan, the famous Civil War army officer, who since 1869 had been stationed in Chicago as commander of the Department of the Missouri and who in 1871 had coordinated military relief efforts during the Great Chicago Fire.
+In August 1874, residents of the Wisconsin town of Geneva (as it was then known) and elsewhere on Geneva Lake welcomed Lieutenant General Philip H. Sheridan, the famous Civil War army officer, who since 1869 had been stationed in Chicago as commander of the Department of the Missouri and who in 1871 had coordinated military relief efforts during the Great Chicago Fire.

-To celebrate his stay in what was becoming an increasingly popular resort area, General Sheridan’s hosts selected August 31 for a yacht race named in his honor, and they raised $200 by popular subscription for an appropriate perpetual trophy.
-The actual Sheridan Prize, designed and built by the Chicago firm of Giles, Brother & Company, would not be completed for more than a year, but the promise of an annual competition with its elegant award was enough to generate great interest and lay the groundwork for establishing a yacht club.
+To celebrate his stay, General Sheridan’s hosts selected August 31 for a yacht race named in his honor, and they raised $200 by popular subscription for an appropriate trophy.
+The actual Sheridan Prize, designed and built by the Chicago firm of Giles Bro. & Co., would not be completed for more than a year, but the promise of an annual competition with its elegant award was enough to generate great interest and lay the groundwork for establishing a yacht club.

 According to the Lake Geneva Herald, the excitement surrounding the inaugural race “was of the keenest kind.”
 The fleet consisted of seven boats of various lengths known as sandbaggers, and the newspaper described the course as “a double triangular race, being 3 miles South from Whiting House pier, then 2 miles East into Button’s Bay, then North to the place of starting, then repeat, being nearly 16 miles, besides tacking.”
 General Sheridan observed the race from the judges’ boat.
 The winner on corrected time was the 21-foot topsail sloop Nettie, sailed by Billy Woods, master of a local passenger and freight schooner.
-Nettie’s owner was Julian Sidney Rumsey, a pioneer Chicagoan, successful grain merchant, past mayor of the city, and a former president of the Board of Trade.
+Nettie’s owner was Julian Sidney Rumsey, a pioneer Chicagoan, successful grain merchant, past mayor of the city, and a founding member and former president of the Chicago Board of Trade.
 Newspapers reported that Nettie’s victory was greeted with “great cheering by friends and screeching of steam whistles.”
-Nettie repeated her win in 1875.

-In 1891, the Yacht Club reorganized, and in 1894 it was incorporated under its new name, the Lake Geneva Yacht Club.
-In 1902 (some yearbooks say earlier), it merged with the West End Yacht Club, based in Fontana.
+In 1891, the Yacht Club reorganized and was incorporated in 1894 under its new name, the Lake Geneva Yacht Club.
+In 1902 (some accounts say earlier), it merged with the West End Yacht Club based in Fontana.

 Early Boats, Scows, and the Classes Today

 Sailing craft on Geneva Lake in the late 1800s varied in length and rig, but most were called sandbaggers – broad-beamed, open, shallow-draft sloops that had evolved from workboats.
 Sandbaggers carried huge spreads of canvas and 50-pound sandbags for ballast that the crew shifted with each tack.
 According to one early report, most boats sailed with a “plucky” crew of ten or more, known for their “skill, courage, genius, alertness, and agility.”
-As stated in an early LGYC yearbook, the rules regarding moveable ballast were that “After the starting signal is given no throwing out, taking in, or booming out of ballast will be allowed, and each yacht must bring back the same persons with which it started.”

-At a Yacht Club meeting on August 21, 1899, the Sheridan Prize trustees, who governed the event then and continue to do so today, adopted a new rule for the Sheridan Race, which stated that all boats in the competition must be classified as Class A within the Inland Lake Yachting Association rules.
+At a Yacht Club meeting on August 21, 1899, the Sheridan Prize trustees, who govern the event, adopted a new rule for the Sheridan Prize Race stating that all boats in the competition must be classified as Class A within the Inland Lake Yachting Association rules.
 Five Class A boats (sometimes called 20-footers for their measurement rating) showed up for the 1899 Sheridan, and Benjamin Carpenter and his fellow owners, sailing their gaff-rigged centerboarder Algonquin, were the first to win the Sheridan Prize in a scow.
 Since then, the Sheridan Prize Race has been held in the 38-foot Class A except from 1975 through 1978, when the A fleet was all but dormant and the trustees invited the 28-foot Class E to race.

 The Inland Lake Yachting Association

 In January 1898, delegates from 17 clubs in Illinois, Indiana, Minnesota, and Wisconsin met in Milwaukee and established the Inland Lake Yachting Association (ILYA).
 Its purpose was to “encourage and promote yachting and interlake racing on the inland lakes of the West under uniform rules of measurement, classification, racing, and sailing.”
 The new organization formulated a set of rules for two classes to race without handicap, which fostered the rapid development of scows.
-The Lake Geneva Yacht Club was an ILYA founding member (i.e., a participant at the organizational meeting at the White Bear Yacht Club in Minnesota in 1897) and a charter member (a participant at the Milwaukee meeting in 1898).
+The Lake Geneva Yacht Club is an ILYA founding member (i.e., a participant at the organizational meeting at the White Bear Yacht Club in Minnesota in 1897) and a charter member (a participant at the Milwaukee meeting in 1898).

-During the Yacht Club’s early years, the children of members had many opportunities to learn about boats.
-In the late 1800s, the Jack and Jill Yacht Club (with Henry H. Porter as its commodore and a stated objective of “Co-education in Yachting”) sponsored races and distributed trophies, as did the Junior Yacht Club.
-It was not until the late 1930s, however, that LGYC officers focused seriously on the benefits of offering young people regular educational programs about sailing technique, seamanship, and safety.
-In 1938, with the encouragement of Commodore A. F. Gartz Jr. and Secretary-Treasurer and Past Commodore Ernst C. Schmidt, the Yacht Club hired Jerome Kipley as the first instructor of the Lake Geneva Yacht Club Sailing School, and the following year it hired George Herbert Taylor for the post.
+In the late 1930s LGYC officers decided that the Yacht Club should offer young people regular well-designed educational programs on sailing technique, seaman- ship, and safety.
+In 1938, with the encouragement of Commodore A. F. Gartz Jr. and Secretary-Treasurer and Past Commodore Ernst C. Schmidt, the Yacht Club hired Jerome Kipley as the first instructor of the Lake Geneva Yacht Club Sailing School, and in 1939 the club hired George Herbert Taylor for the post.
 Taylor, who had been a member of the US water polo and breaststroke teams at the 1920 Olympic Games in Antwerp, used his own A scow and a rejuvenated Marconi-rigged 24-foot Class X centerboarder for instruction.
 By the end of the season, Taylor had 40 students, and the Yacht Club bought additional boats for the program and received others as gifts.

 Many members were active participants in the ongoing progress of the Sailing School, and Ernst Schmidt continued to play a critical role in its positive development with his counsel, help, and financial support.
 In 1953, with the guidance of attorney William H. Freytag Sr., the School reorganized and was incorporated as the Geneva Lake Sailing School, Inc., and the Yacht Club and the Sailing School became separate but supportive entities.
-In 1991, the Sailing School’s office and classrooms moved to a building just west of the Yacht Club.
+In 1991, the Sailing School’s office and classrooms moved to a small building just west of the Yacht Club.
 In the summer of 2015, the Sailing School and the Yacht Club moved into new premises, with the first floor of the shared facility devoted to Sailing School activities in space designed to enable its programs to flourish.

 Clubhouses and the Buddy Melges Sailing Center

-With the consolidation in 1902 of the Lake Geneva Yacht Club and the West End Yacht Club and a combined membership of more than 100 soon after that merger, the time was right to construct a clubhouse.
-In 1906, Kellogg Fairbank, the son of the first commodore, N. K. Fairbank, and commodore himself in 1890, agreed to lease property he owned at Cedar Point to the Yacht Club for $500 a year.
+With the consolidation of the Lake Geneva Yacht Club and the West End Yacht Club and a combined membership of more than 100, the time was right to construct a clubhouse.
+In 1906, Kellogg Fairbank, the son of the first commodore, N. Fairbank, and commodore himself in 1890, agreed to lease property he owned at Cedar Point to the Yacht Club for $500 a year.
 To support the project, members subscribed to a building fund.
 “The season of 1906 holds promise of being the most successful and enthusiastic in the history of the Lake Geneva Yacht Club,” stated text in the yearbook.
 “The year marks the first in the history of our own clubhouse, a home which is the culmination of great labor and many disappointments in the past, and now the strong factor in the future of the club.
 Its ideal location on Cedar Point, assures us the support of every resident on the lake, a spot which could not have been better chosen in its neutrality to everyone’s interests.”
-The new two-story clubhouse, set on the lakefront in wooded surroundings, featured generous verandas and some sleeping accommodations.
+The new two-story building, set on the lakefront in wooded surroundings, featured generous verandas and some sleeping accommodations.
 Toward the end of the lease, Yacht Club officers requested changes to the financial arrangement, but their negotiations were unsuccessful.
 In 1916, Kellogg Fairbank chose not to renew the Yacht Club’s lease on the property.
-The members moved out of the building, fleets held races from members’ piers, and the club was homeless for more than a decade.
+The members moved out of the building, fleets held races from members’ piers, and the club was homeless for the next decade.

-In 1974, the Lake Geneva Yacht Club celebrated its centennial with a number of events: it published a commemorative book on its history (edited by Harold S. Hamlin Jr.); it held the ILYA Annual Regatta; its racing sailors and Mike Kurzawa donated six centennial crew trophies to the ILYA; and it ran the 100th Sheridan Race on August 31, the very day of its anniversary—“the great race of our Club,” as it had been described decades before.
+In 1974, the Lake Geneva Yacht Club celebrated its centennial and published a commemorative book on its history, edited by Harold S. Hamlin Jr. The club also hosted the ILYA Annual Championship Regatta; its racing sailors and Mike Kurzawa donated six centennial crew trophies to the ILYA; and it held the 100th Sheridan Prize Race on August 31, “the great race of our Club,” as it had been described decades before.